Why Study Inclusive Adolescent Education at Vermont State?

 - A unique program: Vermont State offers the only inclusive secondary education program in the state.

-Financial Aid for Elementary Education
+Financial Aid for Inclusive Adolescent Education

 Vermont State University is providing a high-quality, affordable degree in secondary education to students across Vermont and beyond.
 More than 80 percent of Vermont State students are awarded financial aid, including new students, transfer students, international students, out-of-state students, and first-generation students.
 Our financial aid team is here to help you explore all your options.

-Internships & Jobs in Inclusive Secondary Education
+Internships & Jobs in Inclusive Adolescent Education

 You’ll complete numerous fieldwork placements in schools, including two practicums in your content-area, one practicum in special education, and a semester-long semester of student teaching.
 You’ll graduate with the skills and knowledge needed to enter the profession, advocate for children and youth, and use critical thinking and analysis to help all children succeed in school and beyond.